 Nottingham Forest: Sean Dyche's tactics, history and club connections fit - but can he deliver instant results for owner Evangelos Marinakis?

-Sean Dyche has verbally agreed to be Nottingham Forest boss; Ange Postecoglou tried to change team's style but failed to win and sacked after 39 days; former Forest trainee Dyche will revert tactics to suit squad which thrived under pragmatic Nuno but can he get them firing again?
+Sean Dyche appointed Nottingham Forest boss; Ange Postecoglou tried to change team's style but failed to win and sacked after 39 days; former Forest trainee Dyche will revert tactics to suit squad which thrived under pragmatic Nuno but can he get them firing again?

 It helps, though, that Dyche and his coaching staff, featuring club legends Steve Stone and Ian Woan, know Forest so well.